benarnav/arrivals-board/common/README.md

   search, keeps only the wanted stop-time updates, and ignores unknown fields (including the MTA's extensions) by wire type.
 Sources can be a byte string or any iterable of chunks such as `response.iter_content(4096)`, so a streamed feed never has to be held in memory.

-## Correctness

-The decoder was compared with Google's `gtfs-realtime-bindings` on every feed captured during
-development: all eight MTA trip feeds (up to 138 KB and 3,717 stop rows), the WMATA feed (2,591 rows), the BART feed and the full 450 KB MTA alerts feed (181 alerts), each with several route and stop filters.
-Output was identical on all of them.
-Corrupted and truncated feeds (2,200 fuzz cases) only ever raise ValueError.
-The same checks pass under the MicroPython unix port, which shares CircuitPython's interpreter design.
-The display logic in `arrivals_board.py` and each city's provider are exercised on a desktop against stand-ins for the CircuitPython modules, with the captured feeds served by a fake network.